Genting Malaysia narrows loss 22pct sequentially in 3Q

 (Click here for more)

-Gross gaming revenue generated by the Philippine casino sector in the third quarter of 2020
+Loss posted by casino operator Genting Malaysia in the third quarter of 2020